Parsa33033/ABN_Customer_Onboarding/Readme.md

    mvn spring-boot:run
    ```

-3. call the api using one of the methods below.
+3. call the api using one of the methods below. make sure that all the fields are filled because they are mandatory.
+Including an external identifier which should be unique to the customer.

 #### Swagger UI